Dried Fruit Winter Fruit Pie

 While I love to bake so many different types of desserts, I will admit that pies are my favorite to eat and to bake.

-Pie pastry can be as easy as a crushed mixture of nuts, grain and binder (egg white), pressed into a pie pan.
+Pie pastry can be as easy as a crushed mixture of nuts, grain and binder (egg white), pressed into a pie pan for the bottom crust, with a walnut crumb for the top crust.

-For this winter fruit pie I covered the top of the pie with cut-outs from the scraps of pie crust.
-So easy and you really can’t make a mistake.
+For this winter fruit pie I covered the top of the pie with cut-outs from the scraps of pie crust, using leaf and acorn cookie cutters for a very autumn and winter appearance.

-While you can use a store-bought pie crust, phyllo dough or puff pastry as your pie crust, I have provided the recipe for the crust I prefer with this winter fruit pie.
+While you can use a store-bought pie crust, graham cracker crust, phyllo dough or puff pastry as your pie crust, I have provided the recipe for the crust I prefer with this winter fruit pie.

 Don’t be intimidated at making your own crust, simply toss all the ingredients into a food processor and let the machine do all the work.